-FTA divides Class II projects into two subcategories: Categorical Exclusions (CE) and Documented Categorical Exclusions (DCE).
-CEs listed in 23 CFR 771.118(c) describes minor actions that have little or no physical impacts and have been designated as CEs by FTA.
+b.
+FTA Categorical Exclusions - FTA divides Class II projects into two subcategories: Categorical Exclusions (CE) and Documented Categorical Exclusions (DCE).
+23 CFR 771.118(c) describes minor actions that have little or no physical impacts that have been designated as CEs by FTA.
 These actions do not require further approval or documentation by FTA.
 FTA has its own process and worksheets for documenting CEs.

 Class II Projects requiring additional environmental documentation by FTA (DCEs) are described in 23 CFR 771.118(d).
-FTA approval must be obtained before the environmental documentation can be approved for these projects.
+FTA approval must be obtained before the environmental documentation can be completed for these projects.

-FRA recognizes only one category of CE projects.
-They are described in the Federal Register (78 FR 2713 (January 14, 2013).
-The list of project types can be found in Section III on page 2718.
-FRA has their own process and worksheets for documenting CEs.
-Contact the Rail Division Environmental Compliance Manager for assistance.

-3. NEPA Class III Projects - When the potential environmental impacts of a proposed project is not clearly understood an environmental assessment (EA) is prepared.
+- c.
+FRA Categorical Exclusions (CE) FRA does not distinguish between CE and DCE projects.
+CEs are described in the Federal Register (78 FR 2713 (January 14, 2013).
+The list of project types categorically excluded from NEPA can be found in Section III on page 2718.
+FRA has its own process and worksheets for documenting CEs.
+Contact the WSDOT Rail Division Environmental Compliance Manager for assistance. - 3.
+NEPA Class III Projects When the potential environmental impacts of a proposed project are not clearly understood, an environmental assessment (EA) is prepared.
 The EA determines the extent and level of environmental impact.